Lambda256/Aptos-Tutorials/Readme.md

   update      Update the CLI or other tools it depends on help        Print this message or the help of the given subcommand(s)
 ```

+**Set up your .env**
+To simplify the tutorial execution, several variables have been declared in the .env file located in the root directory.
+Assign appropriate values to each field and proceed with the tutorial easily.